 The crow's large nest is high up in a tree and is made of sticks, twigs, grasses, and bark from vines, with a "mattress" of grass and soft bark.
 In the nest are four bluish-green eggs with brown spots.
 When the babies hatch, they are not covered with down, like little chickens and turkeys, but are naked and helpless like the baby robins and bluebirds.
 The adult crows catch many insects for them and also steal baby birds and little chickens to feed them.
-We are sorry that they do this, because they do so much good the rest of the year.
 They eat hundreds of grasshoppers, beetles, caterpillars, and other insects, and they even eat mice.

 Crows like corn, too.
 When the farmer's corn is sprouting, they pull it up and have a feast.
 While the flock of crows is feeding in the field, a few of them act as sentinels, or guards, and are perched high up in trees.
 When some have eaten, they exchange places with the sentinels, so that all may get food.
 Every crow in the flock takes its turn on guard duty.

-If the sentinels see a man or boy with a gun, they caw loudly; and then away they all fly after their sentinels.
+If the sentinels see a person with a gun, they caw loudly; and then away they all fly after their sentinels.